 At least 2 years’ work experience with a recognised AtoN service provider in a junior management capacity.

+Participants who do not meet the proven competencies listed above may still be considered for entry to the course.
+In such cases, a comprehensive analysis of the proposed participants previous experience and qualifications should be undertaken to enable an assessment to be made as to whether they have the professional and personal attributes necessary to give a reasonable likelihood of successfully completing the course.
+The ATO should retain a documented analysis to provide evidence of their decision making process.
+The IALA World-Wide Academy may be approached for advice with respect to the suitability of potential participants.

 COURSE INTAKE – LIMITATIONS

-The Accredited Training Organisation will determine the maximum number of participants that can reasonably acquire the necessary competence during a specific course of instruction.
-Experience has shown that given the specialised nature of the syllabus, one Instructor should be able to transfer a satisfactory level of understanding to a maximum of 16 participants during a series of 40-minute lectures.
+The ATO will determine the maximum number of participants that can reasonably acquire the necessary competence during a specific course of instruction.
+Experience has shown that given the specialised nature of the syllabus, one Instructor should be able to transfer a satisfactory level of understanding to a maximum of 16 participants.

 The course intake may have to be reduced if the level of language comprehension by participants is an issue.
 If the majority of participants do not use the main instruction language as their native tongue, class sizes may need to be reduced to between 6 and 10 participants depending on the quality of the Instructor and his or her ability to communicate successfully with the participants.